 The IATA airport code for Las Vegas Airport is LAS.
 This will appear on your ticket.

-The average temperature of Las Vegas in July is 26°C.
+The average temperature of Las Vegas in August is 32°C.

 Airlines that fly to Las Vegas include Virgin Atlantic, flythomascook, bmi, British Airways, Delta, KLM - and you can book them all at discounted prices with us.